A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. Malaga for Food, Nightlife, Old Town, and Couples

 Malaga

-With a famous historical old-town, Mykonos offers plenty to see.
+The rich history of Mykonos can be explored in its historical center.
 Chora, the old town and largest town on the island, is filled with windmills, cafes, churches, and charming streets.
+It's a scenic area that has long been popular for its beautiful setting.

 Many visitors explore the old town while visiting Malaga.
 The city's old town is compact and small, making it a fun place to walk.
 There are historic buildings, museums, churches, and squares, as well as many restaurants and shops.

-Is Mykonos or Malaga Better for Shopping?
+Is Mykonos or Malaga Better for Hiking?

 Mykonos